 The Order of Abatement

 Not every estate can cover everything a will promises.
-Debts, taxes, and administrative costs can shrink what is available.
-When that happens, Arizona law does not reduce every gift equally.
+When a person dies, debts, taxes, and administrative costs can shrink what is available.
+When that happens, the law does not reduce every gift equally.
 Instead, it follows a fixed priority.

 Shares of distributees abate, without any preference or priority as between real and personal property, in the following order: 1.
 Property not disposed of by the will.
 2. Residuary devises.
 3. General devises.
 4. Specific devises.